 Towards Non-Reductionist Approaches to Technologies

-Although the 1990s saw a shift from radical ‘technist’ approaches to moderate constructivist perspectives by new technology researchers, technological determinism has continued to implicitly inform current research into African journalism.
+Although the late 1990s saw a shift from radical ‘technist’ approaches to moderate constructivist perspectives by new technology researchers, technological determinism has continued to implicitly inform current research into African journalism.
 The trend has mainly been to uncritically celebrate (or disapprove of) the ‘impact’ of new technologies on journalism practice without necessarily reflecting on the situated nature of their influences on journalistic practice, especially the localised political, economic, cultural and social circumstances in which the technologies are assimilated and appropriated.
 As Nyamnjoh (2005, 9) points out, “it is regrettable that scholarly focus has been rather on what ICTs do to Africans, instead of what Africans do with ICTs” (emphasis original).

 The theoretical interjection proposed here departs from these technicist approaches and demonstrates that obsession with the ‘technicist’ workings of the digital technologies that exclusively give privilege to technology simply will not take our understanding of how journalists in Africa are adapting to the era of digital technologies far enough.
 We cannot take for granted that new technologies “will change journalism [in Africa] immediately and dramatically” (Paterson 2008, 1).